Deceased Estate Administration

 - A Benjamin Order can be sought from the court to distribute the estate on the basis the beneficiary passed away before the deceased.
 Be aware, however, that if it is later discovered the beneficiary is alive, the beneficiary’s who took his/her share are obliged to relinquish what they received.

-If you are an executor and cannot locate a beneficiary, we recommend you contact Dillon Legal.
+If you are an executor and cannot locate a beneficiary, we recommend you contact Dillon Legal for advice.

 Superannuation – De Facto and Interdependency Claims